Tag Archive for: Paul Aspelin REALTOR®

 Wild Horse Window

 The All Trails app says it’s 1.8 miles out-and-back but our trip was 2.3 miles.
 The app said it takes 51 minutes on average; it took us 1.5 hours.
 It was sandy, rocky or you were walking on slanted slickrock.
-We took our time.
 Thankful for our supportive hiking books as it was rough on the ankles.
 It wasn’t technical, just had to watch your step.
 Hiking poles would have made it easier, but we don’t have those yet.
 Elevation gain was about 384 ft.
 Uphill there, downhill back.
 I was thankful there were many cairns to follow, especially over the slick rock because you didn’t have footprints to follow and couldn’t exactly tell where to go.
 Cairns (pronounced Karens) are stacks of rocks used for marking trails.

 Hiking back from Wild Horse Window Natural Bridge over slickrock following piles of rock to mark the trail